GENERAL

 C0.
 What is RPN?

 In the above example, the number of keystrokes is the same in both cases, four to obtain the answer 5.
-However, this is not always true.
+However, this is not always the case.
 RPN makes it possible to enter data and operations without having to write down the intermediate answers or use parentheses.
 For example, the infix notation expression (3 + 4) * 6 = 42 requires 8 keystrokes to obtain the answer.
-In RPN, this would be 3E 4+ 6* 42.
+In RPN, this would be 6 keystrokes: 3E 4+ 6*.
 That is a saving of 2 keystrokes for this very simple calculation.
 For more complex calculations, RPN can save a considerable number of keystrokes.
 In fact, RPN is never less efficient than infix notation so, in general, it can be said that RPN is more efficient.

 C1.
 Is there a user manual that describes the operation details and available functions?